KiboOst/php-devoloDHC/README.md

 ##Changes

 ####v2017.3.5 (2017-03-11)
 - New: getDeviceData() directly get a sensor data from a device, like temperature from a Motion Sensor.
+Each call to this function get latest datas from the device.

 ####v2017.3.4 (2017-03-10)
 - New: getDeviceStates() report all sensors states from this device as array.
-You can now get temperature, light, last activity etc from a device like Motion Sensor, etc.
+You can now get temperature, light, last activity etc from a device like Motion Sensor, etc. Each call to this function get latest datas from the device.

 ####v2017.3.3 (2017-03-09)
 - New: getDailyDiary(number_of_events)